We may receive compensation when you click on links to products from our partners.

 If a career in sales appeals to you and you are a people person, real estate sales may be the way to go.
 In the US, certification for your state is required and can be achieved by taking a few courses which can be completed in less than a month.
 After taking the Real Estate Board Exam for your state, you’re ready to go.
 You will be assisting people who are buying or selling homes, navigating them through the loan process and completing the paperwork necessary to close the deal.
 Ambitious real estate brokers can make between $70,000 and $100,000 a year.

 Do you love working on the computer?
-Put your talents to work developing and designing web pages for companies, small businesses, and entrepreneurs.
+Put your talents to work developing and designing web pages for companies, small businesses, and entrepreneurs or becoming a data analyst.
 If you have experience, programming skills, and a nice portfolio, work will be easy to find.
 Web designing and app development careers are growing at a rate that makes this a great time to get started.
 Salaries start at about $43,000 a year.

 There are many occupations that can be turned into productive careers without schooling.
 If you don’t have a degree, you may want to look into these career opportunities.Tweet This